CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

 ### Task 1: Deploy Agents to Azure AI Foundry Agent Service

-In this task, you’ll update the existing agent to be persistant agent and publish each agent to AI Foundry Agent Service as standalone models.
+In this task, you’ll update the existing agent to be persistent agent and publish each agent to AI Foundry Agent Service as standalone models.

-1. Now, you need to update the codefiles to support the persistant agent system, which registers the agent in AI Foundry agent service.
+1. Now, you need to update the codefiles to support the persistent agent system, which registers the agent in AI Foundry agent service.

 1. In the Visual Studio Code pane, from the left menu, select `.env` file to update the AI Foundry project keys.